 There is now a growing number of companies that want to outsource their work to India.
 As more companies seek a cost-efficient and effective way of running their businesses, many turn to outsourcing companies to save on operation costs.

 India has been one of the leading outsourcing destinations due to low costs, 24/7 service, a highly-experienced workforce, a vast talent pool, and continuous support from the government.

 Based on studies, the majority of companies in the West are already outsourcing to India.
-Meanwhile, it is expected to increase due to the current pandemic.
+This trend of partnering with an outsourcing company has been expected to increase due to the pandemic.
 Cutting costs and business continuity are some of the reasons for these businesses to outsource.